 - 4.1.
-Before setting a precept, the council must calculate its [council tax (England)/budget (Wales)] requirement for each financial year by preparing and approving a budget, in accordance with The Local Government Finance Act 1992 or succeeding legislation. - 4.2.
-Budgets for salaries and wages, including employer contributions shall be reviewed by {the council} at least annually in {OctoberNovember} for the following financial year and the final version shall be evidenced by a hard copy schedule signed by the Clerk and the {Chair of the Council-or relevant committee}. {The RFO will inform committees of any salary implications before they consider their draft their budgets.} - 4.3.
-No later than [month]November each year, the RFO in conjunction with the Finance Committee shall prepare a draft budget with detailed estimates of all [receipts and payments/income and expenditure] for the following financial year {along with a forecast for the following [three financial years]}, taking account of the lifespan of assets and cost implications of repair or replacement. - 4.4.
-Unspent budgets for completed projects shall not be carried forward to a subsequent year. {Unspent funds for partially completed projects may only be carried forward (by placing them in an earmarked reserve) with the formal approval of the full council.}
+Before setting a precept, the council must calculate its council tax requirement for each financial year by preparing and approving a budget, in accordance with The Local Government Finance Act 1992 or succeeding legislation. - 4.2.
+Budgets for salaries and wages, including employer contributions shall be reviewed by the council at least annually in November for the following financial year. - 4.3.
+No later than December each year, the clerk in conjunction with the Finance Committee shall prepare a draft budget with detailed estimates of all income and expenditure for the following financial year taking account of the lifespan of assets and cost implications of repair or replacement. - 4.4.
+Unspent funds for partially completed projects may only be carried forward by placing them in an earmarked reserve with the formal approval of the full council. - 4.5.
+Each committee shall review and budget requirement for the year ahead and submit any requirement to the finance committee not later than the beginning of November each year.

-- 4.5.
-Each committee (if any)-shall review its draft budgetand budget requirement for the year ahead and submit any proposed amendments to the council requirement to the (finance committee) not later than the end-beginning of [November] each year. - 4.6.
-The draft budget {with any committee proposals and [three-year]} forecast, including any recommendations for the use or accumulation of reserves, shall be considered by the {finance committee and a recommendation made to the} council. - 4.7.
-Having considered the proposed draft budget and [three-year] forecast, the council shall determine the council shall determine-\its \[council tax (England)/budget (Wales)] requirement by setting an estimated budget.
-The council shall set a precept for this amount no later than [the end of January Full Council Meeting] for the ensuing financial year. - 4.8.
+- 4.6.
+The draft budget, including any recommendations for the use or accumulation of reserves, shall be considered by the finance committee and a recommendation made to the council. - 4.7.
+Having considered the draft budget the council shall determine its council tax requirement by setting an estimated budget.
+The council shall set a precept for this amount no later than the January Full Council meeting for the ensuing financial year. - 4.8.
 Any member with council tax unpaid for more than two months is prohibited from voting on the budget or precept by Section 106 of the Local Government Finance Act 1992 and must and must disclose at the start of the meeting that Section 106 applies to them. - 4.9.
-The RFO Clerk shall issue the precept to the billing authority no later than the end of February and supply each member with a copy of the agreed estimated annual budget. - 4.10.
-The agreed budget provides a basis for monitoring progress during the year by comparing actual spending and income against what was planned and a final budget will be set for approval at the Annual Parish Council Meeting in May- - 4.11.
-Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council {orfollowing recommendation from the Finance Committee. relevant committee}.
+The clerk shall issue the precept to the billing authority no later than the end of February and supply each member with a copy of the agreed estimated annual budget. - 4.10.
+The agreed budget provides a basis for monitoring progress during the year by comparing actual spending and income against what was planned and a final budget will be set for approval at the Annual Parish Council Meeting in May - 4.11.
+Any addition to, or withdrawal from, any earmarked reserve shall be agreed by the council following recommendation from the Finance Committee.